1992 World Snooker Championship: First round

-Jimmy White became only the second player ever to compile a maximum break at the Crucible, during his 10–4 first round win over Tony Drago, nine years after Cliff Thorburn's maximum in 1983.
+Jimmy White became only the second player ever to compile a maximum break at the Crucible, during his 10–4 first round win over Tony Drago, nine years after Thorburn's maximum in 1983.

-Dean Reynolds's toral of 38 s in the eighth frame against Jim Wych was the lowest ever recored in a frame of professional snooker in which all balls were potted.

-Steve Davis' 4–10 defeat to qualifier Ebdon was his first loss in the opening round since 1982.
+Steve Davis's 4–10 defeat to qualifier Ebdon was his first loss in the opening round since 1982.
 It also ended his nine-year streak of reaching at least the semi-finals of the tournament.
 Davis led 4–3 but Ebdon won the next seven frames.
+Martin Clark and Peter Francisco were level at 5–5 and 7-7- before Clark won 10–7.
+The match between Griffiths and Chaperon over-ran, and required a third session that was played on the other table; Griffiths won 10–8.
+The first frame between Neal Foulds and Ferguson took 66 minutes, which was only three minutes shorter than the longest ever recorded at the Crucible.
+Breaks of 132 in frame six and 117 in frame eight helped Foulds to a 6–2 lead at the end of the first session, and he eventually won 10–8 after a third session was required.

 Steve James led Dene O'Kane 5–0 but O'Kane recovered to 4–5 at the end of the first session.
 James went on to lead 9–6, but O'Kane then took four consecutive frames to secure victory.

-Chris Small, who had won eight matches to emerge from the qualifying tournament, made a break of 110 during the first session against Doug Mountjoy, and having been a frame behind at 4–5, went on to win 10–7, following his eight wins in the qualifying tournament.
+Small, who had won eight matches to emerge from the qualifying tournament, made a break of 110 during the first session against Doug Mountjoy, and having been a frame behind at 4–5, went on to win 10–7.
+Wattana was 7–2 ahead of Tony Jones after the first session and was still five frames ahead when he won 10–5.
+Murphy had a 2–1 lead against Stephen Hendry but lost 3–10.

 In all, eight of the sixteen seeded players exited the tournament in the first round.
 This did not happen again until 2012.

 Second round

-Wattana trailed Hendry 6–10 after their second session, but then took four of the next five frames.
-Hendry won the next two frames to secure his place in the quarter-finals at 13–10.
+The second round, which took place between 23 and 27 April, was played as best of 25 frames matches spread over three sessions.
+Parrott defeated Knowles 13–4.
+At 4–6 behind, Knowles asked Parrott to replay after the referee Len Ganley had called a miss against Parrott.
+Ganley inadvertently placed the cue ball in a more favourable position, and Parrott the ball he was aiming at.
+After the match, Knowles said "How could I play after that?
+My cueing and timing went.
+Any slight upset, with the concentration involved these days, destroys your chances.